MR

 • Earning Rewards: 2% cashback per every $1 purchase.

-This card allows you earn cash back and easily rack up bonus rewards when you shop with over 200 eligible partners.
+This card lets you earn cashback and easily stack bonus rewards when shopping with over 200 eligible partners.
 In addition to insurance coverage, this credit card waives the first-year annual fee for new users.

 Brim World Elite Mastercard offer complimentary mobile device insurance and free Boing Wi-Fi Membership.